The Right Reverend José McLoughlin | Bishop of Western Diocese of North Carolina

 The Reverend Chip Edens is the eighth Rector of Christ Church in Charlotte, NC.

-Chip has led Christ Church in numerous strategic initiatives that have strengthened the parish’s ability to equip and empower its membership of 6000.
-During his tenure, the parish has grown over 70 percent in both church membership and stewardship.
+Chip has led Christ Church in numerous strategic initiatives that have strengthened the parish’s ability to equip and empower its membership of 5500.

 At Christ Church, Chip is the founder and moderator of the Faith Forum, a public conversation addressing issues of faith and culture.
 Since 2010 he has interviewed over 100 thought leaders, including New York Times bestselling authors, marriage and parenting experts, artists, musicians, business leaders, and politicians.
 The subjects explored during the Faith Forums range from Biblical studies and Christian spirituality, to relationships, health and wellness, justice, interfaith relationships and leadership.
 These events draw an audience from around the region, some with 2400+ in attendance.
 The Faith Forum is live-streamed to viewers around the world.